Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 If your version of PiStar does not contain the OpenGD77 DMR Hotspot as an option, please update your version of PiStar.

-After connecting the radio to the raspberry pi, hold down the black side key while powering on the GD77.
-Assuming the modem type has been set properly in PiStar, the display will change on the GD-77 to show it is in Hotspot Mode, and will show the Colour Code, Receive frequency and approximate TX power in mW.
+After connecting the radio to the raspberry pi, hold down the black side key while powering on the radio.
+Assuming the modem type has been set properly in PiStar, the display will change on the radio to show it is in Hotspot Mode, and will show the Colour Code, Receive frequency and approximate TX power in mW.

 ![](media/hotspot-mode.jpg)

-If the GD-77 does not enter Hotspot mode, power cycle the GD-77 and power cycle PiStar
+If the radio does not enter Hotspot mode, power cycle the radio and power cycle PiStar

-If the GD-77 still fails to enter hotspot mode, check your USB connections.
+If the radio still fails to enter hotspot mode, check your USB connections.

 *Note.* By default PiStar configures the “modem” to have a power setting of “100” in the Expert -> MMDVMHost settings.

-This is 100% of the maximum power of the modem, and in the case of the GD-77 the maximum power output is 5W, but the radio is not designed to operate as a hotspot, where it may be continuously transmitting.
+This is 100% of the maximum power of the modem, and in the case of the radio the maximum power output is 5W, but the radio is not designed to operate as a hotspot, where it may be continuously transmitting.

-The maximum power setting that the GD-77 can support for continuous transmission will vary depending on the operating environment, including the ambient temperature and antenna SWR, etc.
+The maximum power setting that the radio can support for continuous transmission will vary depending on the operating environment, including the ambient temperature and antenna SWR, etc.

 It is the responsibility of the user to set an appropriate power level that will not overheat and damage the PA.